The Egg Index

 Analysis

 The egg market has been one of the most dramatic inflation stories of the decade.
-From a low of $1.40/dozen in 2019, prices have surged to an average of $4.71 in 2025 — with a staggering peak of $6.23 in March 2025.
+From a low of $1.40/dozen in 2019, prices surged to a peak of $6.23 in March 2025 before falling sharply.
+As of January 2026, the BLS average was $2.58/dozen — still 84% above 2019 but well below the 2025 highs.